BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 On the wallet settings page, Bob goes the signing keys page.
 From there the app guides him through the key replacement flow.
 It starts with a short explanation dialog that outlines how the process works.

-{% include image-gallery.html pages = page.images_key-replacement %}
+{% include image-gallery.html pages = page.images_key-replacement-configuration %}

 The app then asks which of the keys Bob would like to replace.
 Bob selects David's Passport from the list of keys.
 On the next screen, the app gives Bob the option to change the wallet configuration as well.
-But Bob only needs to replace David's key, so he continues.
-He does, however, select a different name for the new wallet.
+But Bob only needs to replace David's key, so he continues with the same configuration.
+He does, however, choose a different name for the new wallet.

 The next step is to add David's new extended public key.
 This works in the same way as during the initial wallet creation.
 On the wallet review screen, the app indicates that a new signing key has been added.
 Bob reviews the changes and hits "create wallet."

+{% include image-gallery.html pages = page.images_key-replacement-add-key %}

 ### Cosigner setup, device activation and wallet backup
 The new inheritance wallet is now created.
 Just like during the initial wallet creation, Alice and Bob now need to:

 1. Share the wallet configuration with Alice, so that she can set up the wallet on her app.
-2. Activate the new wallet on their signing devices.
+2. Activate the new wallet on all of their signing devices.
 3. Save the backup kit for the new wallet.

 We have covered these topics in the previous pages of this reference design.